 Lahaina Stories

 Following the August 2023 wildfires, several groups and individuals reached out to request our Hui Mo‘olelo workshop and story recording approach as a way to help process the experience.
 Through a collaborative effort with the Lahaina Restoration Foundation, Hui Mo‘olelo cohort members interviewed highly revered elders of Lahaina.
 Professional artists then submitted proposals to bring these stories to life as short, animated films.
 Upon selection by a community panel, artist Sasha Hercik entered a period of project development to infuse her proposal in Lahaina history, culture and sense of place -- ultimately resulting in a freely accessible work created through community engagement.
-The final animated shorts will be unveiled at the Hui Mo‘olelo: Lahaina Film Festival in February 2025.
+The final animated shorts were unveiled at the 2025 Hui Mo‘olelo: Lahaina Film Festival.

-Enjoy the stories that will provide the animation audio tracks below:
+Enjoy the stories that provide the animation audio tracks below:

 Following the August 2023 wildfires, several groups and individuals reached out to request our Hui Mo‘olelo workshop and story recording approach as a way to help process the experience.
 Through a collaborative effort with the Lahaina Restoration Foundation, Hui Mo‘olelo cohort members interviewed highly revered elders of Lahaina.
 Professional artists then submitted proposals to bring these stories to life as short, animated films.
 Upon selection by a community panel, artist Sasha Hercik entered a period of project development to infuse her proposal in Lahaina history, culture and sense of place -- ultimately resulting in a freely accessible work created through community engagement.
-The final animated shorts will be unveiled at the Hui Mo‘olelo: Lahaina Film Festival in February 2025.
+The final animated shorts were unveiled at the 2025 Hui Mo‘olelo: Lahaina Film Festival.

-Enjoy the stories that will provide the animation audio tracks below:
+Enjoy the stories that provide the animation audio tracks below:

 Artist Sasha Hercik